Common Cold in Children. Is it a Bacterial Infection or a Virus?

 Why Do Kids Get More Colds Than Adults?

 Anatomical features.
 Children have a short eustachian tube (a canal that connects the nasal cavity to the ear).
 Only children have adenoids (tonsils in the nose) that trap viruses and bacteria.
-Weak intercostal muscles that prevent children from coughing properly.
+Weak intercostal muscles prevent children from coughing properly.

 Social features.
 Overcrowded conditions, enclosed spaces.